 Apart from the riches of the fertile plains and seas, Zadar’s gastronomic identity is shaped by the mountains you see to the north.
 From there comes the tradition of rearing sheep and goats.
 Both the meat and the milk are the basis of some of the Zadar region’s most interesting specialities.

 The obvious place to start.
-In Zadar’s restaurant’s you can’t miss fish grilled over charcoal or cooked in a tomatoey brudet sauce.
-Then there’s risottos, of which crni rižot with black squid ink may qualify as the most interesting.
+In Zadar’s restaurant’s you can’t miss fish grilled over charcoal or cooked in a brudet sauce.
+Then there’s risottos, of which crni rižot with black cuttlefish ink may qualify as the most interesting.
 And seafood prepared na buzaru with white wine, garlic and parsley.
 Simply delicious.

 Look out for the most inexpensive fish; sardines, anchovies and other small fish, deep fried or preserved in salt or oil and vinegar.
 And Zadar, which has centuries of close contact with Italy, is no bad place for a simple meal of pizza or pasta.